skothdiwala/devopsm/Use-Cases-Updated2.md

 **Main Success Scenario:**

-The user logs into the Population Information System.
+ - The user logs into the Population Information System.

-The user navigates to the Reports section.
+ - The user navigates to the Reports section.

-The user selects “Language Population Report.”
+ - The user selects “Language Population Report.”

-The system retrieves the total world population from the database.
+ - The system retrieves the total world population from the database.

-**The system retrieves population counts of speakers for the selected languages:**
+ - The system retrieves population counts of speakers for the selected languages: Chinese, English, Hindi, Arabic

-Chinese

-English

-Hindi

-Spanish

-Arabic

-The system calculates the percentage of world population for each language
+ - The system calculates the percentage of world population for each language

-The system sorts the results from greatest to smallest number of speakers.
+ - The system sorts the results from greatest to smallest number of speakers.

-**The report is displayed with columns:** Language, Number of Speakers, Percentage of World Population.
+ - The report is displayed with columns:Language, Number of Speakers, Percentage of World Population.

-The user may export or print the report (CSV, Excel, PDF).
+ - The user may export or print the report (CSV, Excel, PDF).

-The system logs the report generation for auditing purposes.
+ - The system logs the report generation for auditing purposes.

 ---